Emperor Daowu of Northern Wei: Birth and childhood

-According to official accounts, Tuoba Gui was born in 371, after his father Tuoba Shi (拓拔寔), the son and heir apparent to Tuoba Shiyiqian the Prince of Dai, died earlier in the year from an injury he suffered while protecting Tuoba Shiyiqian from an assassination attempt by the general Baba Jin (拔拔斤).
-His mother was Tuoba Shi's wife Heiress Apparent Helan, the daughter of the powerful tribal chief and Dai vassal Helian Yegan (賀蘭野干).
+According to official accounts, Tuoba Gui was born in 371, after his father Tuoba Shi (拓跋寔), the son and heir apparent to Tuoba Shiyiqian the Prince of Dai, died earlier in the year from an injury he suffered while protecting Tuoba Shiyiqian from an assassination attempt by the general Baba Jin (拔拔斤).
+His mother was Tuoba Shi's wife Heiress Apparent Helan, the daughter of the powerful tribal chief and Dai vassal Helan Yegan (賀蘭野干).
 Tuoba Shiyiqian, while mourning his son's death, was very pleased by the grandson's birth, and he declared a general pardon in his state and named the child Tuoba Shegui.
 (Other than the reference to the naming at birth, however, the name "Shegui" was scantily mentioned in historical accounts of the rest of his life, and presumably was shortened to "Gui" for simplicity.)

 Around New Years 377, Former Qin launched a major attack against Dai.
 Tuoba Shiyiqian temporarily fled his capital Yunzhong (雲中, in modern Hohhot, Inner Mongolia), but returned after Former Qin retreated.
-After his return, however, his nephew Tuoba Jin (拓拔斤) convinced his oldest surviving son Tuoba Shijun (拓拔寔君) that Tuoba Shiyiqian was considering naming one of the sons of his wife Princess Murong (a Former Yan princess) as heir and killing him.
+After his return, however, his nephew Tuoba Jin (拓跋斤) convinced his oldest surviving son Tuoba Shijun (拓跋寔君) that Tuoba Shiyiqian was considering naming one of the sons of his wife Princess Murong (a Former Yan princess) as heir and killing him.
 In response, Tuoba Shijun ambushed his father and brothers and killed them.
 This led to a collapse of Dai forces, and Former Qin forces occupied Yunzhong without a fight.

 In the disturbance, Tuoba Gui's mother Lady Helan initially fled to her brother Helan Na (賀蘭訥), who had taken over as tribal chief after Helan Yegan's death.
 Later, the Former Qin emperor Fu Jiān considered taking Tuoba Gui to the Former Qin capital Chang'an, but Tuoba Shiyiqian's secretary Yan Feng (燕鳳) convinced Fu Jiān to instead allow Tuoba Gui to remain in Dai lands to be groomed as the eventual Dai prince, arguing that this would be the best way to maintain the tribes' allegiance to Former Qin.
 Meanwhile, Fu Jiān divided the Dai tribes into two groups, commanded by the Xiongnu chiefs Liu Kuren (劉庫仁) and Liu Weichen (劉衛辰).
 Tuoba Gui, along with his mother, went to live with Liu Kuren, who honored the child as a prince.